 The most important step in deciding whether or not to fix your water damage problem yourself is to correctly identify the full scope of damage caused by the water.
 Many people mistakenly think that simply “sucking” the water out of the carpet is sufficient for fixing a water damage problem.
 In reality the majority of problems caused by water are not readily visible on the surface.
 Water is absorbed into building materials such as wood and sheetrock at rates as high as one inch per hour.
 This moisture, although not visible, becomes a breeding ground for mold.
 Drying out the carpet only addresses half the problem, which means a small problem can turn into a very large problem without your even knowing.

-Properly Categorize the Type of Loss – The insurance industry recognizes 3 types of water damage losses.
+The insurance industry recognizes 3 types of water damage losses.
 Professional drying equipment should be used in all three categories of a water loss.
 Without proper drying equipment the risk for mold and bacterial growth will increase substantially.

 Originates from a sanitary water source and does not pose substantial risk to humans from dermal, ingestion, or inhalation exposure.